wences-sanchez/Knowledge-Base/pages/Docker, Dockerfile and Docker-Compose.md

 			- **Configuration drift** => differences between environments
 		- #### Containers
 			- A container is not so much different from a Virtual Machine
-			- The main difference is that the processes run on the OS -
+			- The main difference is that the processes run on the **OS**
+			- There